Is Sugar Robbing You of Your Immunity?

 The Problem with Sugar

-Here is where the problem with sugar arises when considering the relationship between sugar and your immune system.
+Here is where the problem with sugar arises.
 Sugar (glucose) and vitamin C have a similar chemical structure.
 They also share the same receptor sites for entry into the cells.
 This puts them into direct competition for absorption, so the more sugar available the less vitamin C can get into the cell.
 As a result the 50 time internal concentration of vitamin C doesn’t occur in the WBC and suppresses the immune system’s ability to take out the foreign invaders.
 It then takes 4-6 hours to rebuild the vitamin C levels inside the cell again.
 NOW you get SICK!

 - A blood sugar level of 120 (1 can of soda) reduces phagocytosis (Immune function) by 75%